ibm-cloud-docs/activity-tracker/monitor_events.md

 * The timestamp that you see in a notification is set to UTC.
 For email notifications, you can set the **Timezone** to define a different timestamp value such as local time, for example.

-### Alert types
+### Presence alert
-{: #mon_alerts_types}
+{: #mon_alerts_presence}

-You can configure the following types of alerts:

-* **Presence alert**: You can use this type of alert to notify when the number of events that show in a view is more than what you expect.
+Configure a presence alert to notify when the number of events that show in a view is more than what you expect.
-* **Absence alert**: You can use this type of alert to notify when the number of events that show in a view is less than what you expect, or none.

 For example, you might have a view that shows events that report the deletion of service instances in your account.
 You are not expecting the deletion of service instances.
 You can configure a *presence alert** that triggers an alert when 1 or more events show in the view.

-The absence alert is enabled after an event is shown in the view.
+### Absence alert
+{: #mon_alerts_absences}

+Configure an absence alert to notify when the number of events that show in a view is less than what you expect, or none.

+An absence alert is triggered when the view that has an absence alert attached to it is active.
+A view is active when the view receives events within the last 24 hours.
-{: note}
+{: important}

 ### Alert conditions